Israeli-Style Stuffed Artichoke Bottoms with Peas is a savory Mediterranean dish that originated in North Africa.

 Ingredients

-- 8 artichoke bottoms (medium to large)
+- 8 frozen artichoke bottoms (medium, on average)*

 - 1 pound ground beef**

-- 4 teaspoons ground turmeric
+- 1 teaspoon ground turmeric

 - 2 teaspoons onion powder